The 5 Best Pulpit Mics for Church

 Best Pulpit Mic

-Shure started producing microphones in the 1930s.
-Since then, they have become one of the leading companies in the industry.
+Shure started producing microphones in the 1930s and has since become one of the leading companies in the industry.

 Pros: